Trajectory Class Fluctuation Theorem: Statistical Freedom from the Tyranny of the Rare

+By contrast, restricting to the rare event $C=B$, Fig. \ref{fig:FreeEnergyHistogram} shows that the majority of the free energy estimates are divergent for a small data set of work values.
+However, even when considering only the nondivergent estimates, Fig. \ref{fig:FreeEnergyConvergence} shows that the rare trajectory class $C=B$ leads to the worst free energy estimates.

 The resulting estimate of the free-energy change via the TCFT is indeed much more statistically robust and parsimonious.
-Reference \cite{Asba17a} gives a detailed analysis focusing on improvements in reducing the bias.
-The preceding approach also reduces the variance.
-We report on this improvement elsewhere.
+Reference \cite{Asba17a} gives another analysis focusing on improvements in reducing the bias.
+The approach detailed above shows how we can reduce the bias as well reduce the variance.